TacoBadger/nonprofits-project-7/README.md

 ## ASK
 Since I made my own mini dataset - the questions could potentially be a bit skewed towards my own interest.

-With that in mind I have 3 question.
+With that in mind I have 3 questions.

 1. I am curios whether the donation have been increaseing since 2018 and possible why?
-2. I am intriqued by who the top 10 domors are and whether we can see any patterns between them?
+2. I am intriqued by who the top 9 donors are and whether we can see any patterns between them?
 3. I am wondering whether we fget more one-off donations or regular donations and what we can do to increase the regular donations?